Kevin S. LaBar

 Professor of Psychology and Neuroscience

 My research focuses on understanding how emotional events modulate cognitive processes in the human brain.
 We aim to identify brain regions that encode the emotional properties of sensory stimuli, and to show how these regions interact with neural systems supporting social cognition, executive control, and learning and memory.
 To achieve this goal, we use a variety of cognitive neuroscience techniques in human subject populations.
 These include psychophysiological monitoring, functional magnetic resonance imaging (fMRI), machine learning, and behavioral studies in healthy adults as well as psychiatric patients.
 This integrative approach capitalizes on recent advances in the field and may lead to new insights into cognitive-emotional interactions in the brain.

 Neurobehavioral Mechanisms of Emotion Regulation in Depression across the Adult Lifespan awarded by National Institutes of Health (Co-Principal Investigator).
 2017 to 2023

-Neuromodulation Enhanced Cognitive Restructuring for Emotion Dysregulation: A Proof of Concept Study awarded by (Collaborator).
+Neuromodulation Enhanced Cognitive Restructuring for Emotion Dysregulation: A Proof of Concept Study awarded by Brain and Behavior Research Foundation (Collaborator).
 2016 to 2019

 Contextual Influences on Fear Memories awarded by National Science Foundation (Principal Investigator).
 2015 to 2018